Multi-Depth Concept Extraction for Post-Hoc Vision Encoder Explanation: NAVE for Inspection

 \subsection{Augmentation and Shortcuts}

-Augmenting or perturbing the input helps to prevent overfitting~\citep{simard2003best,SIMCLR}.
-Besides, changing the color or the orientation discourages the model from creating shortcuts~\citep{geirhos2020shortcut}, for which the Chest-X-Ray~\citep{arias2024analysis} dataset for COVID prediction~\citep{arias2024analysis} became a textbook example of a model bypassing the semantics and basing its predictions on luminance, sharpness, and other annotations.
-Leveraging these clues or biases in the dataset, also called Clever Hans~\citep{CleverHans}, for the prediction is undesirable and often harms the generalization of the model~\citep{zech2018variable}.
-Previously, several strategies have been studied to avoid them~\citep{bransby2024backmix,linhardt2024preemptively}.

-In this section, we propose to visualize the effect of augmentations and shortcuts on the explanation maps of the encoder.
-We base the experiment on the Chest-X-Ray dataset.
-Building upon \citet{gautam2022demonstrating}, we train a ResNet50 for pneumonia prediction and restrict the dataset to a single hospital.
-We create a copy of the dataset where all the negative images are watermarked with a small black box positioned at random.
-We consider four training strategies: with or without augmentations and with or without the watermarks.
-We select two negative images (no pneumonia), with and without a watermark, to illustrate in Figure~\ref{fig:pneumo} the impact of the training strategies on the encoder.
-The NAVE explanations are computed using the outputs of the last two residual blocks, and the internal clustering is optimized over 200 images with $K=10$.
+This section employs NAVE to visualize the effects of augmentations and shortcuts~\cite{geirhos2020shortcut} using the Chest-X-Ray dataset.
+Following the methodology of \cite{gautam2022demonstrating}, a ResNet50 is trained for pneumonia prediction using data from a single hospital, and a modified dataset is generated in which all negative images are watermarked with a small black box at random locations.
+Four training strategies are evaluated: with or without augmentations and with or without watermarks.
+Two negative images are selected to illustrate the four model behaviors in Figure~\ref{fig:pneumo}.
+NAVE explanations are computed using the last two residual blocks (N34), with the clustering pretrained over 200 images using $K=10$. \looseness=-1